 • Ascent Gradually: The higher we get, the thinner the air becomes.
 Thus, ascending gradually can help our body to adapt to the reduced oxygen and consequently reduce the risk of altitude sickness.

 • Take Acclimatization Day: Acclimatization is crucial on the trek to the base of the world’s highest peak.
 Generally, the trek includes two acclimatization days: one at Namche Bazaar and another at Dingboche.
 But trekkers should have extra days if they don’t feel good.
-Proper acclimatization helps fit a changed atmosphere and reduce the risk of altitude-related issues5.
+Proper acclimatization during EBC trek helps fit a changed atmosphere and reduce the risk of altitude-related issues5.

 • Stay Hydrated: Dehydration can lead to altitude sickness, so it’s essential to drink 3-4 liters of water daily.
 Also, avoid alcohol and caffeine as they lead to dehydration and make it hard for the body to adapt to the changed atmosphere.